Cranborne Priory: Exterior

 The church has an impressive exterior, dominated by the substantial west tower, which rises some 75 ft from ground level, making it amongst the largest in any village church in Dorset.
 Historic England describe it as "massive, of 5 stages".
 An octagonal stair turret rises from the ground floor in two stages on the south face of the tower.
 The tower was built in 1440 at the expense of Richard, Duke of York, in the Perpendicular Gothic style, featuring a large west window, a pointed and moulded west doorway and two clock faces on the north and east sides.
-His coat of arms can be seen on a shield outside of the west door.
+His coat of arms can be seen on a shield outside the west door.
 The tower and nave are floodlit at night.

 Building materials

 Cranborne, like several other churches in East Dorset such as Wimborne Minster and Hampreston, is built from a variety of stone types.
 The newer parts of the church, the chancel and vestry are built externally from flint, with windows cased in Bath stone.
 The north nave aisle is built from a mixture of rough flint, Chilmark stone and Heathstone.
-The porch, rebuilt in the mid 19th century, contains Upper Greensand and Chilmark Oolite, in addition to flint, Heathstone and Bath stone.
+The porch, rebuilt in the mid 19th century contains Upper Greensand and Chilmark Oolite, in addition to flint, Heathstone and Bath stone.
 The south aisle uses much the same materials as the north aisle, except with the occasional piece of conglomerate.
 The tower contains a mixture of all of these and additionally ashlar, the proportion of flint compared to the other stones increasing further up the tower.
 The roof is a mixture of tiles and flint.

 The interior of the church features Purbeck marble, famous for its use in Salisbury Cathedral, for the nave columns, sandwiched between two layers of Chilmark Oolite.
 The nave ceiling is a plasterboard barrel vault, supported by oak beams.